by John C. Goodman 1

 Basically, classical liberalism is the belief in liberty.
 Even today, one of the clearest statements of this philosophy is found in Jefferson’s Declaration of Independence.
 At that time, as is the case today, most people believed that rights came from government.
 People thought they only had such rights as government elected to give them.
 But following the British philosopher John Locke, Jefferson argued that it’s the other way around.
 People have rights apart from government, as part of their nature.
 Further, people can form governments and dissolve them.
 The only legitimate purpose of government is to protect these rights.

-On the left of the political spectrum, things are more complicated.
-The major difference between 19th century liberals and 20th century liberals is that the former believed in economic liberties and the latter did not.
-Twentieth century liberals believed that it is not a violation of any fundamental right for government to regulate where people work, when they work, the wages they work for, what they can buy, what they can sell, the price they can sell it for, etc. In the economic sphere, then, almost anything goes.
+The major difference between 19th-century liberals and 20th-century liberals was that the former believed in economic liberties and the latter did not.
+Twentieth century liberals believed that it was not a violation of any fundamental right for government to regulate where people work, when they work, the wages they work for, what they can buy, what they can sell, the price they can sell it for, etc. In the economic sphere, then, almost anything was fair game.

 Characteristics of Individual Rights

 The Bill of Rights proclaims that individuals have “rights.”
 But what does it mean to have a right?
 Are some rights fundamentally different from others?
 In the classical liberal tradition, rights have several characteristics, including the following: